Securing Exchange Database Files from Getting Damage due to Dirty Shutdown State

 Sometimes, users might face system shut down suddenly, it may also be said, that the existence of dirty system shutdown when the transaction of information has been going on and sudden power loss or failure.
 Other such situations are supply stops and Exchange Server shuts down suddenly.
 The EDB files are attached to a log file and it will become corrupted because they can not be detached before making any move.
 On specific user’s screen, the computer suddenly turns off error will appear as a message:

-Therefore, due to above reasons, there is a notification that comes up with EDB files to bring the data corruption.
+Therefore, due to the above reasons, there is a notification that comes up with EDB files to bring the data corruption.
 Thus, keeping users .edb files safe and secure it is really important to save those EDB files.
 However, in the following section, we are going to discuss possible reasons that lead to dirty system shutdown and its solution.

 More About Dirty Shutdown State